isomerpages/moe-ast-elis/_learning-opportunities/Classroom Inquiry/Classroom Inquiry for EL and Literature Teachers (Primary and Secondary).md

 your inquiry findings.</p>
 </li>
 </ul>
-<p>The course is a blend of in-person learning sessions and an online asynchronous
+<p>The course is a blend of&nbsp;in-person learning sessions and an asynchronous
-learning period.
-You will have opportunities to apply your learning during the course while designing a classroom inquiry.</p>
+online learning period.&nbsp;You will have opportunities to apply your learning during the course while designing a classroom inquiry.</p>
 <h3>Learning Goals</h3>
 <p>By the end of this course, you will be able to:</p>
 <ul data-tight="true" class="tight">